MustafaErvaErgul/PD2-Better-SSF/README.md

 * Countess in Hell can drop all runes.
 Also improved rune drops in Nightmare.
 * Puzzlepiece, Puzzlebox, Skeleton Key, Infinite Tomes, Vial, Mirror, are more common.
 * Treasure Fallen (loot goblins) can drop all runes.
+* Characters start with Cube and both Tomes.

 ## Itemization